The Brothers Karamazov

 We only learn near the close of the Oz tale of the Wizard, a wizened little man, who has been manipulating reality as his own private game.
 Much the same is occurring in Corporations as human beings veiled behind 'The Charter' promote personal interests.
 Though the top brass are the usual objects of scorn, all involved, down to the lowest minions, profit from the illusion of being impregnable.

-specially true if not properly house-broken, overfed a diet of hubris and power and allowed a long leash.
+Even if the Corporate beast is more wuss than wolf, it can still be a formidable entity.
+This is especially true if not properly house-broken, overfed a diet of hubris and power and allowed a long leash.
 Properly controlled Corporations can become satisfactory neighbors.

 Proper control necessitates removing the 'Person' status granted by a distracted Court generations ago.
 The recent benediction of the' Supremes' is more of the same nonsense.
 Personhood without accompanying mortality is a monstrous entity.
 How wonderful if we actual persons could exist without the probability of a ten-ton truck or nasty plague germ clouding our future prospects.
 Shouldn't Corporations share the same ultimate risk?
 They're persons, right?